bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 3) Input 'NULL' as the value to replace missing/non-valid values
 4) Further read the SQL data into R for linear regression analysis and visualization analysis

+## Python: Combining data from multiple sources and creating connection to MySQL database

 Combining selected sheets from each of the 12 excel files Created a connection to MySQL database and imported the raw data into Tableplus Created 12 custom table names for the respective imported excel files